rhdatascience/GettingAndCleaningDataProject/CodeBook.md

 * Column 2 has the activity.
 * Columns 3:68 contain the average of all the value for the corresponding subject and activity.

-This tidy data is then written into the file .\data\merged\tidyData.txt using write.table.
+This tidy data is then written into the file .\data\merged\tidyData.txt using write.table and .\data\merged\tidyData.csv using write.csv.